Parents have the choice of

 pass rate of 76% on these exams compared to a national average of

-AP scholars who will receive recognition for having passed several
+AP scholars who received recognition for having passed several

 AP exams in several different subjects.